sofiagfrancodiaz/Sofia-Franco-Diaz---Technical-Writer-with-Semrush/README.md

 └──docker/ \# Here some stuff for docker
 └──application/ \# …here Dockerfile for application

-By creating this structured directory layout, you'll be able to better organize and manage the different components of your project as you continue to develop and expand it.2.
-Write a Simple Python Application
+By creating this structured directory layout, you'll be able to better organize and manage the different components of your project as you continue to develop and expand it.

 ## 2\.
 Write a Simple Python Application